The Art of Plaster: Advanced Techniques for Sculptural and Textural Masterpieces

 We can learn a lot from brands that use color well.
 Here are some examples:

-- Tiffany & Co.: Uses a special blue that people associate with luxury.
+- Tiffany & Co.: Uses a special blue that people think of as fancy

-- Google: Uses playful primary colors to seem friendly and innovative.
+- Google: Uses playful primary colors to seem friendly and creative

-These brands show how color can tell people about a brand's values and personality.
-They use their colors consistently but also keep up with trends.
-Other businesses can learn from these examples to use color effectively.
+These brands show how color can tell people about a brand's values.
+They use their colors in all their products and ads.
+They also keep up with new color trends.
+Other businesses can learn from these examples to use color well.

 In conclusion, color theory is still very important in art and marketing today.
-It affects how we feel, defines artistic styles, and helps build brand identities.
-As technology advances, we find new ways to use color.
+It affects how we feel and think.
+It defines artistic styles and helps build brand identities.
+As technology grows, we find new ways to use color.
 Artists and marketers keep exploring how color can express ideas and connect with people.